Empowerment Weekend: Karios Centre: Richmond Park

 Explore the limitless power of forgiveness for good mental health.

 We are delighted to host our first annual conference on forgiveness in an amazing setting overlooking Richmond Park.
+This event is conference for mental health practioners to engage with the possibilities of learning and engaging with the forgiveness model for both their professional and private lives.

 Enjoy what has been described as a life-changing experience, and the only one of it’s kind in the country.
 Through the use of Jack Kornfield’s Buddhist psychology and guided meditations, and Dr Enwright’s PhD research on the forgiveness model, we have fused a weekend of mindfulness, theory and social into investigating the impact of conflict and mental health.